 Conclusion

-Ipoh hot springs are a great way to end a whole day of sightseeing in Ipoh!
+Hot springs are a great way to end a whole day of sightseeing in Ipoh!
 And to spend time with family and friends, soaking your cares away.
 Literally!

-Best of all, you don’t have to spend a fortune to experience hot springs in Ipoh either.
-Hot spring resorts can be pricey and many are far from the city too.
+Still, hot spring resorts can be pricey, and many are far from the city too.
 Here are some Ipoh Boutique Hotels that are value for your money!